 I had made over $100,000** trading penny stocks while still in High School.

 Long-term investing was never for me.
-Trading always was much for exciting.
+Trading always was much too exciting.
 The immediate thrill of a profit was all I needed.
 I was addicted!

 I was obsessed.
 I was constantly skipping classes in college to trade penny stocks and launched a hedge fund.
 I began to garner attention, and was even featured in the documentary the documentary “Wall Street Warriors.”